condense9/hark-lang/README.md

 ## Contributing

 Contributions of any form are welcome!
-The usual fork/PR approach is fine.
+See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Who?